apache/apisix-website/blog/en/blog/2023/10/07/apisix-gitops-adc.md

       - GET
 ```

-Once the ADC is connected to the running APISIX instance, we can use it to validate this configuration before applying it by running:
+Once the ADC is connected to the running APISIX instance, you can use it to validate this configuration before applying it by running:

 ```shell
 adc validate -f config.yaml